Preparation promotes successful winter pasture season

 Seems like only a short time ago we were getting ready for the start of the 2015-2016 winter pasture season.
 Now, we are looking square in the face of the 2016-2017 season.
 If you have not started preparing for the season, start now with a look at potential weather conditions.
 According to a U.S. Seasonal Drought Outlook prediction model at this writing for a period that ends Sept.
 30, temperatures may be slightly above normal and precipitation near normal.
 If this holds up, soil temperatures should be warm with moisture available, leading to rapid emergence once we get the seed in the ground.

 In order to get the seed in the ground, varieties need to be selected and sourced.
-I recently combined all Noble Foundation small grain variety trial information from 1966-2012 into one data set.
+I recently combined all Noble Research Institute small grain variety trial information from 1966-2012 into one data set.
 A graph of the average total yield of wheat, oat, rye and triticale varieties is shown in Figure 1.

 There is some variation from year to year in the data set indicating yearly differences in environmental conditions; but looking at the trend line, total dry matter increased nearly 2,000 pounds per acre over time.
 Nitrogen rates have increased over time, accounting for some of the increase seen in yield, but have remained fairly steady since 1970.
 A big change is in the varieties.
 Only one variety in the 1967 data set, Elbon rye, appears in the 2012 results, which is certainly a tribute to its longevity.
 New varieties are released for a reason; they outperform older ones.

 If you have planted the same variety for a number of years, take a look at some of the new ones.
 They offer increased yield, disease tolerance, improvements in seasonal forage distribution and improvements in other traits.
-Noble Foundation through Oklahoma Genetics Inc. recently released new wheat, triticale, rye and oat varieties that are currently on the market.
+Noble Research Institute through Oklahoma Genetics Inc. recently released new wheat, triticale, rye and oat varieties that are currently on the market.